Vedic period: Later Vedic period (c. 1000 – c. 600 BCE)

 After the 12th century BCE, as the Rigveda had taken its final form, the Vedic society, which is associated with the Kuru-Panchala region but were not the only Indo-Aryan people in northern India, transitioned from semi-nomadic life to settled agriculture in north-western India.
 Possession of horses remained an important priority of Vedic leaders and a remnant of the nomadic lifestyle, resulting in trade routes beyond the Hindu Kush to maintain this supply as horses needed for cavalry and sacrifice could not be bred in India.
 The Gangetic plains had remained out of bounds to the Vedic tribes because of thick forest cover.
 After 1000 BCE, the use of iron axes and ploughs became widespread and the jungles could be cleared with ease.
 This enabled the Vedic Aryans to extend their settlements into the western area of the Ganga-Yamuna Doab.
 Many of the old tribes coalesced to form larger political units.

 The Vedic religion was further developed with the emergence of the Kuru kingdom, systematising its religious literature and developing the Śrauta ritual.
-It is associated with the Painted Grey Ware culture (c.1200–600 BCE), which did not expand east of the Ganga-Yamuya Doab.
-It differed from the related, yet markedly different, culture of the Central Ganges region, which was associated with the Northern Black Polished Ware and the Mahajanapadas of Kosala and Magadha.
+It is associated with the Painted Grey Ware culture (c.1200–600 BCE), which did not expand east of the Ganga-Yamuna Doab.
+It differed from the related, yet markedly different, culture of the Central Ganges region, which was associated with the Northern Black Polished Ware culture and the Mahajanapadas (Republics/Kingdoms) of Kosala and Magadha.

 In this period the varna system emerged, state Kulke and Rothermund, which in this stage of Indian history were a "hierarchical order of estates which reflected a division of labor among various social classes".
 The Vedic period estates were four: Brahmin priests and warrior nobility stood on top, free peasants and traders were the third, and slaves, labourers and artisans, many belonging to the pre-Aryan groups, were the fourth.
 This was a period where agriculture, metal, and commodity production, as well as trade, greatly expanded, and the Vedic era texts including the early Upanishads and many Sutras important to later Hindu culture were completed.